 If you are already experiencing neck pain, following these easy exercises can go a long way to provide you with relief.
 You can adjust and personalize the exercises depending on your comfort level without compromising on safety.

 As the flexibility in your neck improves, this will enable you to gradually perform calisthenics exercises that will help strengthen your neck.
-If you want to learn more about how effective calisthenics is and what your body is truly capable of, take the assessment now and let Calisthenics Academy help you in your journey.
+If you want to learn more about how effective calisthenics is and what your body is truly capable of, take the assessment now and let The Movement Athlete Academy help you in your journey.

 Meanwhile, if you’ve managed to perform our recommended neck stretching exercises, we’d love to hear from you!
 Have these exercises helped you declare neck pain no more?